Calderdale history timeline 1900 - 2000AD

 machine tools, quarrying, confectionery manufacturing and other enterprises

-had extended Calderdales commercial and industrial base, the 20th
+had extended Calderdale's commercial and industrial base.
+The 20th

 often left ugly scars on the landscape: derelict empty buildings,

-drab and unimaginative new developments, and pockets of depressing
+drab and unimaginative new developments and pockets of depressing

 urban wasteland once occupied by architecturally striking edifices.